When I was 5, my mom would tell me a story handed down, by all Jewish families, and one lesson. It’s simple.

 I was born of strong women, and, strong families.
-Those who fled the Ukraine, and Germany, and those who faced religious persecution.
+Those who fled the Ukraine, Russia, and Germany, and those who faced religious persecution.

 In my head, I thought, “Why would I have to hide my origins?
 I’m Jewish, and Lutheran.
 I’m not told to hide my dad’s side, where they fled from France, and, they were Lutheran?”